 - Tossy 2 (ligament damage)

-Symptoms at different degrees:
+Symptoms at different grades:

-Sometimes a choice is made to treat the symptoms surgically.
-When a previous treatment did not help, or when the seriousness of the injury is too big to heal naturally.
-During surgery the collarbone will be reattached to the original part of the shoulder blade.
-If there is recurrent instability, it is additionally fastened with the hamstring tendon.
-The operation is usually performed by means of keyhole surgery(arthroscopy).
-Using 3 or 4 holes of one centimeter, the injury is extensively examined and then the joint is fixed again.
+Sometimes a choice is still made to treat the symptoms surgically.
+When a previous treatment has not helped or when the severity of the injury is too great to heal naturally.
+During surgery, the clavicle is reattached back to the original part of the scapula.
+If there is recurrent instability, it is additionally attached with the hamstring tendon.
+The surgery is usually performed through keyhole surgery(arthroscopy).
+With 3 or 4 one-centimeter holes, a comprehensive look at the injury is taken and then the joint is reattached and the wounds closed.